zyn-org/zyn/docs/PROTOCOL.md

 ## Overview

-Zyn is a real-time messaging protocol designed for scalable pub/sub communication.
-The protocol provides a low-level messaging infrastructure that can be extended with a custom application protocol through a **modulator**.
+The Zyn protocol is designed for scalable pub/sub communication.
+It provides a low-level messaging infrastructure that can be extended with a custom application protocol through a **modulator**.

 The protocol supports three types of connections:

 1. **Client-to-Server (C2S)**: End-user clients connecting to the Zyn server
 2. **Server-to-Modulator (S2M)**: Server-initiated connection to the modulator for delegating application-specific operations
-3. **Modulator-to-Server (M2S)**: A single application protocol service connecting to Zyn to provide custom functionality
+3. **Modulator-to-Server (M2S)**: Modulator-initiated connection for sending direct messages to clients

 ### What is a Modulator?